hikarimusic/hikarimusic.github.io/_note/medicine.md

 * **Overview**
   * Stones in gallbladder, bile duct or liver
-  * Common in middle-aged and older adults
+  * Commonly in middle-aged and older adults
 * **Presentation**
   * **Asymptomatic**
   * **Sudden pain in right upper quadrant, lasting for hours**: Gallstone temporarily obstructs cystic or bile duct, leading to increased pressure in gallbladder